lemmyz4n3771/LoadWhisperer/README.md

 ## Usage
 Run `encrypt.py` on your payload binary to generate the AES key and ciphertext to then include in LoadWhisperer.cpp.
 Then build LoadWhisperer.sln and use the resulting `.exe`.

+## Disclaimer
+This tool was designed for educational and demonstrative purposes.
+I'm not liable as to how you use it.